-As mentioned earlier, the Nominating and Governance Committee is mandated by the Board of Directors to, among other things, identify individuals qualified to become directors and recommend such individuals for election at annual meetings of shareholders or for appointment to fill vacancies occurring between meetings.
+The Nominating and Governance Committee is mandated by the Board of Directors to, among other things, identify individuals qualified to become directors and recommend such individuals for election at annual meetings of shareholders or for appointment to fill vacancies occurring between meetings.
 In fulfilling its mandate, the Nominating and Governance Committee strives to ensure that the Board of Directors is populated by individuals who have diverse backgrounds, not only in terms of gender, national origin or ethnic background but also in terms of skills, professional experience, viewpoint and other individual qualities and attributes that will further the interests of the Corporation.

 The Board of Directors recognizes the value and importance of diversity, including gender diversity, but has decided not to adopt a formal policy regarding the representation of women on the Board of Directors.
-Gender diversity is one of the criteria embedded in the director identification and selection process.
-However, recommendations for election and appointment are made primarily based on merit, in light of the skills, experience, independence and knowledge that the Board of Directors, as a whole, requires to be most effective.
+While gender diversity is one of the criteria embedded in the director identification and selection process, recommendations for election and appointment to the Board of Directors are made primarily based on merit, in light of a variety of other factors, including the skills, experience, independence and knowledge that the Board of Directors, as a whole, requires to be most effective.
 The Board of Directors must retain the flexibility to add qualified directors, as appropriate.
 Gender cannot be a decisive factor above all other considerations.